Phase-Space Engineering and Collective Dynamics in Memcomputing: Numerical results

 Numerically, we can track all the $v_i$'s that flip in each instantonic jump.
 If we ever detect the {\it same} collection of $v_i$'s flipping in back-to-back instantons, an anti-instanton must have occurred.
 For example, if we detect instantons where $\{v_1, v_4, v_5\}$ flip, then $\{v_2, v_4, v_7\}$, and then $\{v_2, v_4, v_7\}$ again, we can be sure that at least one anti-instanton occurred.
 There may be more anti-instantons that cannot be detected via this approach.
 However, at the very least, it provides a lower bound on the number of anti-instantons generated during dynamics.

 We plot the number of anti-instantons detected as a function of $\beta$ and $\zeta$ in Fig.~\ref{fig:Fig3}.
 They only occur when $\beta$ is small.
 Small $\beta$ corresponds to very slowly varying memory DOFs, meaning there is a much lower degree of curvature in the ``memory directions'' in phase space.
-So, the numerical errors that accumulate in the solution search will be more problematic in this regime, since the separation of ``energy levels'' between saddles on either side of an instanton can become quite small~\footnote{Note that an explicit calculation of the curvature of the stable and unstable manifolds near saddles points is computationally intractable for multi-dimensional phase spaces.
-Therefore, we find this method of extracting anti-instantons to be more efficient and sufficient evidence to describe the poor performance of DMMs in the small-$\beta$ regime.}.
-Therefore, only a small amount of numerical noise is required to push the system against the flow that leads to the solution~\footnote{In the analogy of water flowing downhill, it takes considerably less noise for the water to occasionally flow uphill, the smaller the slope of the hill.
-In the limit of zero slope, the water has the same probability of flowing ``downhill'' as ``uphill'' in the presence of noise.}.
+So, the numerical errors that accumulate in the solution search will be more problematic in this regime, since the separation of ``energy levels'' between saddles on either side of an instanton can become quite small.
+Therefore, only a small amount of numerical noise is required to push the system against the flow that leads to the solution.
+In the analogy of water flowing downhill, it takes considerably less noise for the water to occasionally flow uphill, the smaller the slope of the hill.
+In the limit of zero slope, the water has the same probability of flowing ``downhill'' as ``uphill'' in the presence of noise.

+Note that an explicit calculation of the curvature of the stable and unstable manifolds near saddles points is computationally intractable for multi-dimensional phase spaces.
+Therefore, we find this method of extracting anti-instantons to be more efficient and sufficient evidence to describe the poor performance of DMMs in the small-$\beta$ regime.

 Also, note the strong overlap in phase space between the region with anti-instantons in Fig.~\ref{fig:Fig3} and the dark region of poor parameters in Fig.~\ref{fig:Fig1}(a).
 This suggests that these anti-instantons, arising due to the increased influence of numerical noise accompanying small $\beta$, are likely responsible for the DMM's exceptionally poor performance in that region of parameter space.